9th8/up-to-date-real-world-haskell/10-parsing-a-binary-data-format.md

 ::::

-Because our `Show` instance intentionally avoids printing the bitmap data, there\'s no point in writing a `Read` instance, as we can\'t reconstruct a valid Greymap from the result of `show`.
+Because our `Show` instance intentionally avoids printing the bitmap data, there's no point in writing a `Read` instance, as we can't reconstruct a valid Greymap from the result of `show`.

-Here\'s an obvious type for our parsing function.
+Here's an obvious type for our parsing function.

 :::: captioned-content
 ::: caption